 Written by Debra Valsamis

-Debra joined the Antibody Solutions team in 2013 and currently serves as a Business Development Associate where her responsibilities include being a B2B liaison, helping introduce clients to working with Antibody Solutions, and various marketing functions.
+Debra joined the Antibody Solutions team in 2013 and currently serves as a Business Development Manager where her responsibilities include being a B2B liaison, helping introduce clients to working with Antibody Solutions, and various marketing functions.

 Filter by Keyword